-Ducks tend to have a more robust immune system and are just generally healthier overall than chickens.
+Ducks tend to have a more robust immune system and are generally healthier than chickens.
 Because these poultry birds spend as much time in the water as possible, they frequently wash away any dropping bacteria from their feet and bellies.

-Again, due to their avid appreciation for swimming, bathing, and floating around in the water, ducks are incredibly less susceptible to contracting parasites and mites, than chickens, geese, and turkeys.
+Again, due to their avid appreciation for swimming, bathing, and floating around in the water, ducks are less susceptible to contracting parasites and mites than chickens, geese, and turkeys.